g000001/srfi-94/README.md

-* SRFI 94: Type-Restricted Numerical Functions
+# SRFI 94 for CL: Type-Restricted Numerical Functions

-- Copyright (C) Aubrey Jaffer 2006.
+* Copyright (C) Aubrey Jaffer 2006.
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the